Patient Appointment Scheduling: Tips and Types

 4. Confirming Appointments Via Text and Email

-Appointment confirmations reassure patients that their consultation is still on.
-An effective way to remind patients about their appointments—and ask if they need to reschedule—is with automated emails and hospital text messaging.
+Appointment confirmations reassure healthcare customers that their consultation is still on.
+An effective way to remind patients about their appointments—and ask if they need to reschedule—is with automated emails and hospital text messaging

 5. Using Automated Patient Recall